Grade 4: The Idea Hunter

 Myth vs. Fact: Can Water Freeze Instantly?

-The Legend of the Gatekeeper
+The Legend of the Lonely Sorcerer

-Should We Eat the Glowing Fruit?: A Debate
+Should We Enter the Cave?: A Debate

 The People Who Lived by the River's Voice